github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-javascript.rst

    Note

-   By default, LGTM filters out alerts in minified top-levels, since they are often hard to interpret.
-When writing your own queries in the LGTM query console, this filtering is *not* done automatically, so you may want to explicitly add a condition of the form ``and not e.getTopLevel().isMinified()`` or similar to your query to exclude results in minified code.
+   By default, GitHub code scanning filters out alerts in minified top-levels, since they are often hard to interpret.
+When you write your own queries in Visual Studio Code, this filtering is *not* done automatically, so you may want to explicitly add a condition of the form ``and not e.getTopLevel().isMinified()`` or similar to your query to exclude results in minified code.

 Statements and expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^